Halkreen/poe-secondscreen/README.md

 - Put the application window on your second screen
 - Play _PoE_
 - When you reach the next level threshold, the gems and link will change, **highlighting the new additions, and where they come from**.
 Use it to make the appropriate changes in your character !
-- If you use the PoB, `Ctrl + Alt + P` will show the final passive tree.
+- If you use the PoB, `Ctrl + Alt + P` will show the final passive tree, with masteries.
 If you don't have the PoB, you should have a step-by-step notable passives to pick up.
 - Enjoy your leveling !
 - (Optional) Use the _"Socket to look for"_ section if you want to have some notes about which item you should pick